Last Updated on August 24, 2020 by Lou Wheeler

 Stabilizers, gimbals, and grips/cages

-Gimbals aren’t perfect, and they do have a certain feel to the movements.
+That said, gimbals aren’t perfect, and they do have a certain feel to the movements.
 You can tell when a gimbal is in use because camera moves sometimes feel a bit robotic and don’t have that human touch.
 But they’re quite easy to use for beginners and can really turn out some excellent results with an experienced operator.

 There are counterbalance-based stabilizers that don’t have motors.
 These balance the camera up top and have a weight hanging down on a ball-bearing-style pivot.
 They’re harder to balance, but are usually more cost-friendly.
 They have a longer learning curve, and honestly, we’d probably suggest just using a gimbal instead of small handheld non-motorized stabilizers.